 Silvia De Rubeis, Principal Investigator

-Silvia is an Associate Professor at the Seaver Autism Center for Research and Treatment, Department of Psychiatry, Mindich Child Health and Development Institute, and Friedman Brain Institute at the Icahn School of Medicine at Mount Sinai.
+Silvia is a tenured Associate Professor at the Seaver Autism Center for Research and Treatment, Department of Psychiatry, Mindich Child Health and Development Institute, and Friedman Brain Institute at the Icahn School of Medicine at Mount Sinai.

 Silvia completed her bachelor, master, and PhD degrees in Cellular and Molecular Biology at the University of Rome Tor Vergata, Italy.
 During her PhD and first postdoctoral training in Claudia Bagni’s lab at the Katholieke Universiteit Leuven and Vlaams Instituut voor Biotechnologie (Belgium), she studied how the regulation of mRNA translation shapes the synaptic development in the context of Fragile X syndrome.
 During this training, she visited Eric Klann’s lab at the New York University as an EMBO short-term fellow.
 She then joined Mount Sinai for a second postdoctoral training in Joseph Buxbaum’s lab.
 She studied the role of rare genetic variation in autism through large-scale exome sequencing.